House Owner vs. Tenant

-In this world, every person is either a homeowner or a tenant.
+In this world, every person is either a house owner or a tenant.
 Mind you, there’s a difference between a house and a home but I won’t delve into it here.
 Some people own just one house called their home.
-Some own more than one house and these days owning real estate, even though expensive, has been a preferred option for earning a steady side income.
-Of course, one would have to be ‘filthy’(please excuse my language!)-rich to own more than one house in today’s age.
+Some own more than one house.
+And these days, owning real estate, even though expensive, has been a preferred option for earning a steady side-income.
+Of course, one would have to be ‘filthy’(please excuse my language!)-rich to own more than one house in today’s age!

 House-owners are a diverse species just like human beings.
 That they come in various shapes, sizes, colors is pretty much known.
 But what matters is their mentalities and their dealings with their tenants.
 Just like anything else in life, choosing a house for living in, even though not difficult, is still a tough decision.
 Several things matter besides the nature of the house-owner, the presence of other houses, their tenants (neighbors), the neighborhood as a whole, presence of pets, to name a few.
 And in a country like India, there are several other factors that matter – Veg vs. Non-Veg, Single/Bachelor vs. Family, and what not!

 It’s always a good idea to do a thorough or preliminary/cursory background check of the owner and vice-versa, i.e., the tenant.
 But the problem is that most of the owners’ neighbors don’t reveal anything about the latter.
 At least, not in the beginning.
 Unless they are ‘eternal’ enemies even such people won’t reveal the truth about house-owners.
 These days, even in India, it’s a legal requirement to have an agreement between the owner and the tenant.
 Which is good for both the parties involved.

 House owners – Best rummy players!